lshtm-tbmg/hpc-setup/running-a-cluster-job.md

 git pull
 # Log out and log in again

-# If you have updated the hpc-setup folder before then run:
+# If you have (ever) updated the hpc-setup folder before then run:
 update-hpc-setup
 # Log out and log in again
 ```